GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 - Stage changes through codec APIs.
 - Write only when the staged image differs from the original image.
 - Return `driver_status_t` for primary public mutation/extraction APIs.
-- Own Timer DIER/SR sequencing.
-Current first-pass NVIC coordination is a compatibility behavior; the target architecture separates Timer sources and event flags from generic NVIC delivery ownership.
+- Own Timer DIER/SR sequencing while leaving generic NVIC delivery ownership with the NVIC/application layer.

 Existing value-returning APIs can remain as wrappers where useful, but the primary public path should be status-returning.